 MCQ on Respiratory Syncytial virus (RSV)

-1. A 10-month-old male infant presented to the emergency department with symptoms of fever, cough, runny nose, and difficulty breathing.
+1. A 10-month-old male infant is presented to the emergency department with symptoms of fever, cough, runny nose, and difficulty breathing.
 The parents reported that the symptoms had been present for 3 days and had progressively worsened.
 The infant was born healthy and full-term with no underlying disease.

 Upon examination, the infant was breathing rapidly with increased respiratory effort.
 His temperature was 101.5°F (38.6°C), heart rate was 160 beats per minute.
 Lung examination revealed bilateral wheezing and crackles.